System Design Space

 Original

-The book offers a step-by-step framework for creating ML systems of any scale:
+The book offers a clear framework for reasoning about ML systems at any scale:

 1. Problem analysis